hpssjellis/ellis-help-tinyML-for-donation/README.md

 # ellis-help-tinyML-for-donation
-This page is how I willhelp teach tinyML for a donation to the openCollective/mlsysbook
+This page is how I will help teach tinyML for a donation to the [opencollective.com/mlsysbook](https://opencollective.com/mlsysbook)